Talk about a quick delivery.

 “She didn’t know she was about to deliver a baby.”

-When one of the club’s bar staff told Kerensa that there was a woman delivering a baby, she thought they meant at Chris’s house.
+When one of the club’s bar staff told Kerensa that there was a woman delivering a baby, she thought they meant at Kris’s house.

 “I ran straight to the phone to ring the ambulance and that’s when they told me she was delivering the baby outside,” Kerensa said.